 With the Joovv Go, it's now possible to benefit from the healing properties of red light therapy where ever you are, whenever you want.
 The battery-powered handheld devices removes the tie to the electrical socket yet still uses the same high powered LED lights that red light market leader Joovv is famous for.

 Overall the Joovv Go is a great addition to those who already use a full body red light therapy device, and now consumers can continue to reap the benefits of red light on the go.
-Though given the small treatment area, and higher price per LED cost, the Joovv Go is not the ideal choice as a sole red light therapy device - the larger Joovv panels would be the better option here.
+Though given the small treatment area, and higher price per LED cost, the Joovv Go is not the ideal choice as a sole red light therapy device - larger red light panels would be the better option here.

 + Worlds best therapeutic grade, FDA approved red light therapy device that is portable and runs off batteries.